HensonZl/hackrfpibot/README.md

 # hackrfpibot
 Using a Raspberry Pi and a HackRF One to locate and graph RF signals on a Python3 Flask Web Server

+@authors
+Zachariah L. Henson and Seth French

+@contributors
 Special thanks to the following people for their advising and contributions on this progect.

 Scott Blough- https://www.linkedin.com/in/scottblough